tatut/tuck/README.md

 Tuck is heavily inspired by [Petrol](https://github.com/krisajenkins/petrol) but is even lighter and has no dependencies (aside form Reagent itself).

+## Changes

+### Version 0.4 (2017-04-19)

+Support clojure.spec validation of app state.
+Add options map as 3rd argument that can specify new options:

+* :spec
+* :on-invalid-state

 ## Usage

 Clone this repo and run "lein figwheel dev" in the examples folder.